Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Conclusion

+{{Finally, we also deduce the expected precision on the active-sterile mixing angles at future long baseline experiments such as T2HK and DUNE.
+Fig.~\ref{fig:chisq_precision} and Table~\ref{tab:chisq_constraints} summarize our results on the expected precision on active-sterile mixing for the two choices of sterile parameters considered in the present work.}}

 {\textbf{Acknowledgment :}} {SP acknowledges Jogesh Rout and Mehedi Masud for useful discussions related to the GLoBES software.
 KS would like to thank PM for the warm hospitality, fruitful collaboration and the useful discussions on neutrino oscillations during her visits to JNU, New Delhi.
 PM would like to thank Mary Bishai for many valuable discussions and for providing the medium energy flux files used for analysis in the present work.
 SP acknowledges JNU for support in the form of fellowship.
-KS acknowledges financial support from the Ministry of Education, Government of India.}
+The numerical analysis has been performed using the HPC cluster at SPS, JNU funded by DST-FIST}.
+KS acknowledges financial support from the Ministry of Education, Government of India.
+It is to be noted that this work has been done by the authors and is not representation of the DUNE collaboration.
+This research (SP and PM) was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Understanding the Universe Through Neutrinos (code: ICTS/Neus2024/04).